 The output file will be automatically named to reflect the version and

-you want and specify it with the --output <your_file_name> flag.
+file name you want and specify it with the --output <your_file_name>

 Then upgrade by installing the new server package using the relevant command below, according to your server’s packaging system.